 Contractors who impact streams, lakes or other waterways could face penalties and other actions, and may be required to get wastewater permits before working on future drilling projects.

 Each drilling project presents a unique set of factors to consider.
-Some of these factors are the steepness of the site, how close it is to the nearest water body, and the amount of recent rainfall.
+Some of these factors are the steepness of the site, how close it is to the nearest body of water and the amount of recent rainfall.
 These factors affect the amount of runoff produced by the drilling process and the distance that the drilling wastewater can travel away from the wellhead.

 Well drillers should adopt practices and methods that keep drilling wastewater on-site and out of nearby storm drains or streams.
 The following are some ways this can be done: